India must avoid Nationalisation of Data

 Business is booming, but you have a problem.

-The 25,000 data points you collect on each user each day are at the core of your ability to differentiate, and validates the risk you took starting up.
+The 25,000 data points you collect on each user each day are at the core of your ability to differentiate.
 A competitor, launched recently, wants your company’s anonymised data.
 You’ve refused, but your competitor has now gone to the Non-Personal Data Authority to demand this data.

 The uncertainty around this decision is impacting your next round of funding, and your prospective investors want to know how you’re planning to deal with this.
 Your existing investors have called a meeting to discuss how much of a risk this demand poses to their investment in your business.